Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > {: .output}
 {: .solution}

-If you're not already there we need to naviate to our `analysis/qc/illumina_qc` directory
+If you're not already there, we need to navigate to our `analysis/qc/illumina_qc` directory,
 ~~~
   cd ~/cs_course/analysis/qc/illumina_qc
 ~~~